-Everyone always asks, “How the hell do I pronounce Ljubljana?” and the most common response by locals is “lyoo-BLYAH-nah” but also simply “lublana” without the J’s will work!
+Everyone always asks, “How the hell do I pronounce Ljubljana?” and the most common response by locals is “lyoo-BLYAH-nah” but also simply “lublana” without the J’s will work.
+You will even get bonus points from locals as they pronounce it this way.
 As you are sitting there saying these out loud to yourself, they sound very similar.
 You get the point!

 Tipping?
 While it is not expected it is often appreciated.
-Usually, when taking a taxi round up, when dining out I will leave 10% or round up depending on the restaurant.
+Usually, when taking a taxi round up, when dining out leave 10% or round up depending on the restaurant.
 Credit and Debit cards are taken almost everywhere (in Ljubljana), and ATM machines (Bankomat) are found all over the city.

 Electrical Outlets?
 Slovenia uses the same 230 V, 50 Hz system as many EU countries with the standard two-pin plug and socket.
 If you are coming from the US check your devices if they are single voltage or dual.
-I usually advise avoiding bringing hair dryers or straighteners abroad as even with a converter and adaptor they can be damaged.
-If it is a single voltage (110V) then you 100% cannot use them in Europe without a converter and adapter.
-Believe me, it ends badly…a lesson learned after I fried a very expensive hairdryer.
+Avoiding bringing hair dryers or straighteners abroad as even with a converter and adaptor they can be damaged.

 How to get to Ljubljana

 If you are flying to Ljubljana you will land at the Ljubljana Jože Pučnik Airport, which like most airports, isn’t in the center.
 It is in Brnik which is about a 25-30 minute drive.

 The cheapest option is by bus which runs from the city center to the airport and back throughout the day.
-It leaves the airport on the top of the hour.
+It leaves the airport at the top of the hour.
 Look for bus number 28, the journey takes about 50 minutes, but the tickets are less than €5.
 Here is the timetable to help plan your trip.